 - Less noise pollution.
 Like electric cars, electric forklifts are quieter than forklifts with engines, which means less noise pollution for your forklift operators and company associates.

 - Safer environment.
-Greater visibility and a quieter environment mean operators can see better, and pedestrians can hear the back-up beeping and safety horns louder, both of which help reduce the risk of accidents in the workplace.
+Greater visibility and a quieter environment mean operators can see better, and pedestrians can hear the backup beeping and safety horns louder, which help reduce the risk of accidents in the workplace.

 - Use less space.
 Electric forklifts are generally smaller than LPG or diesel-powered forklifts, which means they can fit in narrow aisles and need less space to store when not in use.
 You also need less space for fuel storage.
 Warehouse Operations Manager Scott Woollard from Hirsh Pipe & Supply has experienced this benefit firsthand.
 He says, “Switching from propane to electric forklifts saves us the hassle of handling and storing propane tanks.
 Now we have a small battery-charging area in the back and use an existing wall mount charger, which takes up much less valuable space.”

 Need help with your forklift fleet?
-Our experts can help you decide if an electric lift truck is a right fit for you.
+Our experts can help you decide if an electric lift truck is the right fit for you.

-Along with an extensive selection of plumbing supplies in stock, Hirsch Pipe & Supply provides same-day deliveries, mobile ordering and more.
-The company also employs a national and international sales team to offer contractors and wholesalers throughout the U.S. and the Pacific Rim with fast, friendly service.
+With an extensive selection of plumbing supplies in stock, Hirsch Pipe & Supply provides same-day deliveries, mobile ordering, and more.
+The company also employs a national and international sales team to offer contractors and wholesalers throughout the U.S. and the Pacific Rim fast, friendly service.